The Correct Name For Ccl4 Is

 Historical Context

-However, the push for systematic nomenclature arose from the increasing complexity of chemical compounds being discovered and synthesized.
+On the flip side, the push for systematic nomenclature arose from the increasing complexity of chemical compounds being discovered and synthesized.
 Simpler names, while convenient for basic compounds, often became ambiguous or inadequate for more complex structures.
-The IUPAC system provided a framework for naming even the most intricate molecules in a clear, unambiguous manner.
+The IUPAC system provided a framework for naming even the most nuanced molecules in a clear, unambiguous manner.

 Why IUPAC Matters